costastf/blind-Pyrsync/README.md

 One can remove any of the supported settings by setting the variable to False ("delete": false) in the recipe, or set new ones.
 The logFile is set automatically by the main script when it is run, so even if it is set in the json configuration file the variable will be overriden.

 The options are "enabled" for the rsync to run, one could set it to false so the backup would not run and he/she could have access to the drive normaly.
 "eject" is for automatic detachment of the drive after the rsync.
 Of course if the "enabled" is set to false the "eject" is ignored.
 If eject is not set then the drive gets automounted just like it would without the backup job.
 This is useful for desktop machines with gui where the user would probably want to use or verify the backup in the drive.
 The "percentageWarning" is the drive's percentage usage above which one would get a warning in the end of the summary file.
 Something like 90 is a reasonable value.
 But then again, that is all relevant..
+The last option, "gui" if set sends two notifications to the GUI, one for the start of the backup and one for the end of the back and the status of the device after that.
+(Attached or ejected, according to the setting of "eject") The "gui" in linux depends on the pynotify library.
+So that has to be installed or the notifications will not work, sillently of course.

 The reporting has three possible outputs. "stdout" will send the output of the rsync command, "log" will send the rsync logfile and "summary" will send a summary of all the jobs.
 They can be set in any combination.
 WARNING!
 The stdout and log can be quite large in a big job.
 Please make sure that the files can fit through your smtp.